AI4SH/in-situ_data/README.md

 -  flat json object database (ore suitable for direct accessibility), and
 -  nested json object databas (better for converting to sql database).

 The the data is found under separate sub-folders under the _flat_ and _nested_ folders.
-More detailed information on each method is available on the [documentation][https://ai4sh.github.io/in-situ_data_docs/docs/] site.
-There each method, including expalined examples of the json data is oulined in more detail.
+More detailed information on each method is available on the [documentation][documentation] site.
+There each method, including expalined examples of the json data, is oulined in more detail.
 Furhter down this README file contains a summary of each method, with links to the respective documentation pages.

 ### Json objects